adamsorbie/Stroke_Microbiota_reproducibility/README.md

 Here we provide two pipeline scripts to process 16S microbiota data.
 To reach a wider audience, one is written in R and the other in shell/python via Qiime2 (currently in beta) so researchers can choose whichever they are most comfortable with.
 Note that the R pipeline runs significantly faster than the Qiime2 equivalent.
 Qiime2 tutorial can be found [here](https://github.com/adamsorbie/Stroke_Microbiota_reproducibility/blob/main/qiime_pipeline/Qiime2%20analysis%20tutorial)

+Note: if you have zero experience of using the terminal/shell try my short intro course here: https://github.com/adamsorbie/unix_shell_course-2020-02-14.
+It should only take an hour or two and give you the skills you need to be able to conduct the analysis below.

 ### Installation